chungbwc/Magicandlove/README.md

 ml20181024b - [Intel Realsense in Processing (Windows) - Depth image](http://www.magicandlove.com/blog/2018/10/24/intel-realsense-depth-image-in-processing-windows-only/)

 ml20181026a - [First try of P5 and OpenCV JS in Electron](http://www.magicandlove.com/blog/2018/10/26/first-try-of-p5-and-opencv-js-in-electron/)

+ml20190415 - Using midi in Processing for playback a midi file